 Troubleshooting Low SQL Server Page Life Expectancy

-There are many ways to monitor the PLE metric over time (trend analysis) as well as the queries that are transacting causing a large amount of reads.
-The tried and true use of DMVs and Extended Events in SQL Server have been instrumental in this process of gathering data, but are manual and time-consuming in nature while offering limited benefits when it comes to gaining a historical perspective on metric performance over time.
-There are also solutions such as Quest’s Spotlight Cloud which can provide the out-of-the-box ability to track Page Life Expectancy over time but analyze workload to identify which queries and/or outlier activities are causing pressure on the Buffer Pool.
+There are many ways to monitor the PLE metric over time and identify the queries whose transactions cause a large amount of reads.
+DMVs and extended events in SQL Server are the tried-and-true methods and have been instrumental in this process of gathering data.
+But they are also manual and time-consuming, and they offer limited benefits when it comes to gaining a historical perspective on metric performance over time.